Skip to Content

 You’ll want waterproof boots

-I usually have my kids wear rain boots and snow boots to walk around.
+My kids usually wear rain boots and snow boots to walk around.
 The pathways often have a lot of puddles and mud.

 Bring snacks and water

-While there are food vendors available, it’s always a good idea to bring your own snacks and water.
-This will save you time and money and ensure that you have something to eat when hunger strikes.
+While there are food vendors available, it’s always a good idea to bring snacks and water.
+This will save you time and money and ensure you have something to eat when hunger strikes.

 Bring a camera